 There are a few viewpoints where you can admire at these colorful buildings from afar.
 Additionally, you can rent a kayak and paddle right next to them.
 Locals will smile and wave as you paddle towards the buildings, showing off the true, friendly spirit of Chiloé.

 The Southern half of Chile is known for having cold, windy and even unpredictable weather, especially during the winter months.
 To keep warm during winter days, Chilotes wear clothing that is made from wool.
 Visitors can purchase handmade hats, socks, ponchos at small, local markets, known as “ferias.”
 These items are useful while traveling on the island, and serve as a great souvenir or gift to bring home.

 Additionally, if you come to Chiloé during the September independence holidays, you can see the traditional outfit of a Chilote at one of the many festivals and parties on the islands.
 Males dress in wool hats and high socks, and they use a collared shirt and a woven vest .
 The women dress in a black skirt, white collared shirt and a black bandana in their hair.

 For the main meal, you must try the most famous dish of Chiloé — curanto.
 This dish consists of various shellfish, potatoes and meat, all cooked together in a hole in the ground.
 The meal is filling, and perfect for meat and seafood lovers.
 Additionally, a potato pancake called Milcao can be enjoyed on the side.
 This snack is unique because it is cooked together with both raw and mashed potato, which is then either fried or baked.

 After a hearty meal, leave room for dessert.
-In Chiloé , you can try an apple empanada, which is a sweet twist on the traditional empanada.
+In Chiloé , you can try an apple empanada, a sweet twist on the traditional empanada.
 This snack resembles a small apple pie and is a great way to finish a meal.